 Create the VMs that are required for the M6.3 scientific use cases, then roll these out to the ELIXIR VO.
 Document the experiences in D615 (due in January 2017).

-Besides the above tasks the following actions can help even further in expanding the uptake of the ELIXIR Compute Platform.
+Besides the above tasks, the following actions can help even further in expanding the uptake of the ELIXIR Compute Platform.
 These can mostly run based on the experiences gained from the CC use cases, but some can already start and run in parallel with those:

 Decide on how to structure the ELIXIR Compute Platform.
 How many, and what kind of Virtual Organisations to create?
 What user roles to use?
 How much capacity/service limitations to associate to those roles?